microsoft/vscode-docs/docs/editor/codebasics.md

 ![Find In Selection](images/codebasics/find-in-selection.gif)

-If you want it to be the default behavior of the Find Widget, you can set `editor.find.autoFindInSelection` to `true`.
+If you want it to be the default behavior of the Find Widget, you can set `editor.find.autoFindInSelection` to `always`, or to `multiline`, if you want it to be run on selected text only when multiple lines of content are selected.

 ### Advanced find and replace options